How School District Boundaries Work on Long Island

 - School tax rates

-- Property values
+- Property values and buyer demand

-- Access to specific educational programs
+- Access to specific educational programs and facilities

 How to Determine a Property’s School District

-- Checking the local assessor’s records
+- Checking local assessor or property records

 - Reviewing the school district tax code on a property tax bill